NPE Releases Charters and Consequences: An Investigative Report

 However, as Network for Public Education President, Diane Ravitch, reminds us, by 1993 Al Shanker became disillusioned.
 Shanker saw what charters had become—a privatized system run not by teachers, but rather by non-profit and for-profit corporations who believe that schooling is a business rather than a community responsibility.
 Instead of supporting and sharing practices with neighborhood schools, most charters have become rivals that seek to attract the most motivated families and the most compliant children.
-Read our report here to find out how and why.

 Over the course of the last few months, we also continued to track the fraud and abuse associated with charter schools.
 Nearly every day, we encounter examples (on some days more than one), and those are only the ones we happen to find.

 Thank you for your continued support.
 Please do your part by sharing this important report.
-The link to this email can be found here.